nexmo-se/vids-wa-v1-demo/README.md

     ngrok http 5000
     ```

-    Rename the provided env-example and populate with your credentials.
+    Rename the provided `env-example` to `.env` and populate with your credentials.
     ```bash
     mv env-example .env
     ```